JackBegay/Security-Assessment/README.md

 ### Skills Learned

--Documenting a cybersecurity incident
+- Documenting a cybersecurity incident
--Analyzing a packet capture file
+- Analyzing a packet capture file
--Capturing a packet
+- Capturing a packet
--Investigating a suspicious file hash
+- Investigating a suspicious file hash

 ### Tools Used

--Wireshark
+- Wireshark
--Tcpdump
+- Tcpdump
--VirusTotal
+- VirusTotal

 ## Steps